IMPORTANCE OF REPLICA SAMPLES

 damage and to estimate the remaining service lifetime of a piece of equipment.

-Also on site hardness analysis on metal´s surface e.g. on welding can be done.
+Also on site hardness analysis on the metal´s surface e.g. on welding can be done.

 Although replica testing